major-segfault/khalilstemmler-website-2019/src/pages/blogs/domain-driven-design/where-do-domain-events-get-dispatched.md

 Because Domain Events are part of the domain, we'll always want to try to place Domain Events **as close to the entities/aggregate roots as possible**.

-If we can trust that the domain layer will always generate the appropriate domain events in those key scenarios, we can enable several applications (perhaps deployed in separate bounded contexts and propogated over the network using a message queue like RabbitMQ) to implement their _own_ varying [application layer logic](/articles/enterprise-typescript-nodejs/application-layer-use-cases/) to handle these events however they please.
+If we can trust that the domain layer will always generate the appropriate domain events in those key scenarios, we can enable several applications (perhaps deployed in separate bounded contexts and propagated over the network using a message queue like RabbitMQ) to implement their _own_ varying [application layer logic](/articles/enterprise-typescript-nodejs/application-layer-use-cases/) to handle these events however they please.

 For example, if our `Billing` subdomain were to subscribe to the `OfferAcceptedEvent`, we might want to fulfill the trade by facilitating the trade between the two parties and charging a 0.2% processing fee.